tadjh/chatjack/README.md

   - dust when cards hit table or flip over
   - sparkles when blackjack
   - random orbs on title screens a la vegas

+## Performance

+- TODO Don't connect on spectate paths that haven't been registered by mods of said channel